-Our ability to recognize some or all of the value associated with the Value Bank may be limited by the rights of our tenants under some of our Ground Leases.
-The tenant under our One Ally Center Ground Lease has the right to level the building up to five years before the lease term expires; our master lease for five hotel properties and the tenant under our Lock Up Self Storage Ground Lease have rights to purchase our hotel properties or land, as the case may be, in certain circumstances; and the tenants under the Ground Leases for One Ally Center, 3333 LifeHope, Northside Forsyth Medical Center, NASA/JPSS Headquarters and The Buckler Apartments have certain preemptive rights should we decide to sell the properties.
+Our ability to recognize some or all of the value associated with the estimated unrealized capital appreciation in our owned residual portfolio may be limited by the rights of our tenants under some of our Ground Leases.
+The tenant under our One Ally Center Ground Lease has the right to level the building up to five years before the lease term expires; our master lease for five hotel properties and the tenant under our Lock Up Self Storage Ground Lease have rights to purchase our hotel properties or land, as the case may be, in certain circumstances; and the tenants under mont of our Ground Leases have certain preemptive rights should we decide to sell the properties.
 In addition, a majority of the land underlying our Doubletree Seattle Airport property is owned by a third party and ground leased to us pursuant to a lease that expires in 2044, at which time our ground lease and right to sublease the property would terminate and, to the extent not previously realized, we would not recognize any remaining Value Bank associated with that property.
-For more detail on these matters, please see "Risk Factors" in our Annual Report on Form 10-K for the year ended December 31, 2018, as the same may be updated in our subsequent reports filed with the SEC.
-In particular, please see "Risk Factors -The tenant under our Ground Lease relating to the One Ally Center property has the right to level the building before the expiration of the lease," "-Our master lease relating to five hotel properties and our Ground Lease relating to the Lock Up Self Storage Facility provide the tenants with the right to purchase our hotel properties or land, as the case may be, in certain circumstances," "-The tenants under the Ground Leases relating to the One Ally Center, 3333 LifeHope, Northside Forsyth Hospital Medical Center, NASA/JPSS Headquarters and The Buckler Apartments properties have certain preemptive rights should we decide to sell the properties;" and "-We are the tenant of a Ground
+For more detail on these matters, please see "Risk Factors" in our Annual Report on Form 10-K for the year ended December 31, 2018 and our Quarterly Report on Form 10-Q for the quarter ended March 31, 2019, as the same may be updated in our subsequent reports filed with the SEC.
+In particular, please see "Risk Factors -The tenant under our Ground Lease relating to the One Ally Center property has the right to level the building before the expiration of the lease," "-Our master lease relating to five hotel properties and our Ground Lease relating to the Lock Up Self Storage Facility provide the tenants with the right to purchase our hotel properties or land, as the case may be, in certain circumstances," "-The tenants under many of our Ground Leases have certain preemptive rights should we decide to sell the properties;" and "-We are the tenant of a Ground Lease underlying a majority of our Doubletree Seattle Airport property," which Risk Factors are incorporated herein b